danshaww/code-snippets/snippets/linux/inxi.md

+# INXI

-# INXI is a collection of handy command line tools that can be used to output information about the system in question.
+INXI is a collection of handy command line tools that can be used to output information about the system in question.

-# Get Disks
+## Get Disks
 inxi -xD

-# CPU Information
+## CPU Information
 inxi -C

-# System Information
+## System Information
 inxi -b